-Hypocritical: Making this bread the other day and then eating pasta for lunch.
+Hypocritical: Making this paleo almond zucchini bread the other day and then eating pasta for lunch.

 Pretty much everyone makes zucchini bread around this time of year.

 They run the gamut from super savory to sickly sweet as people try to justify it as healthy because it’s got vegetables in it.

 When I fail and I can only push press 65 pounds while everyone around me is doing at least 25 pounds more than that, I get frustrated and want to throw things.

 I guess I don’t really care though as long as this is the result.

-- 1½ teaspoons baking soda
+- 1 1/2 teaspoons baking soda

-- ½ teaspoon salt
+- 1/2 teaspoon salt

 - 1 teaspoon cinnamon